npalomin/sind/training.md

 > 2. How to define what is industrial from what is observed on site?

 __Look for machines, if something is being produced or repaired.
-Anything that is industrial should have a FULL survey.__
+Anything that is industrial should have a FULL survey.
+If in doubt it is recommended to conduct the survey__